-Samgyetang is a traditional Korean chicken soup/broth dish.
-You basically have a whole or half of a chicken in the soup.
+Samgyetang is a traditional Korean chicken soup.
+You have a whole or half of a chicken in the soup.
 Usually a game hen is used.
 The chicken is filled with sweet rice, jujubes, ginseng, and other ingredients for a healthy, filling, and homey dish.
-As I was taking the above photo of my food, I was pretty much drooling.
 It’s one of my favorite dishes.

 I feel really lucky – I got the Fujifilm x100 as a gift recently.
 We took it out to Little Tokyo, Los Angeles for a test run.
 It was really enjoyable and I got a few comments like “Hey, that’s a cool camera!”
 It really is a beautiful looking piece of hardware.
 For its size, it takes lovely photos and the camera is actually fun to use.
 It’s nice to not lug around a full DSLR!
 I can’t wait to take more photos with it.
 Here are some to start…

 The server(s) cook most of the BBQ for you – our particular server went above and beyond making sure our food was perfect and everyone was happy.
-The aroma is intoxicating – the pork was amazing.
+The aroma is intoxicating – the pork mouth-watering.
 I felt like I had been eating pork BBQ improperly my whole life.
-The meat was moist but cooked thoroughly (this is sometimes hard to achieve), the sauces were the perfect complement, and the vegetables really balanced out the texture of the meat.
 Beer and Korean cider were the perfect way to end every few bites.
 The food service ends with a hot pot of kimchee jjigae…which, is also great.
-It tastes like…home.
+It tastes like…home!

 I long for the day when I can visit DohnSaDohn again.